pism/pism/doc/sphinx/manual/modeling-choices/dynamics/age.rst

 2. Divide current ice thickness equally into `N` layers (here `N` is set by :config:`isochrones.bootstrapping.n_layers`), then immediately add one more layer and apply SMB to it until a new layer is added.
-This is appropriate when starting from an initial state with a significant ice thickness.
+This may be appropriate when starting from an initial state with a significant ice thickness.
 In this case sampling ice velocity in the middle of the layer (halfway between the base and the surface) is likely give lower accuracy compared to sampling at `N` equally-spaced locations in each column of ice.

+.. rubric:: Regridding

+Set :opt:`-regrid_file foo.nc -regrid_vars isochronal_layer_thickness,...` to read in
+:var:`isochronal_layer_thickness` from a file ``foo.nc`` using bilinear interpolation instead of reading from :config:`input.file` (without interpolation).
+Regridding layer thicknesses bypasses bootstrapping heuristics.

 .. rubric:: Diagnostics